sb53systems/G-Code-Flow-Temperature-Controller/README.md

 Note that I prefer to heat my filament a little more to have a better Layer adhesion, and my PTFE-Lined Hotend safe temperature is 240°.

-5. The initial temperature estimated by the Script depends on the speed of the first movements of the g-code, you can adjust it by fixing the speed of the purge line or the speed of the first layer perimeters.
+5. The initial temperature estimated by the Script depends on the speed of the first moves of the G-Code, you can adjust it by fixing the speed of the purge line or the speed of the first layer perimeters.

 Note that :